Lessons from my healing journey

-I urge everyone battling a chronic illness to stay strong and keep exploring.
-Your answer might lie in conventional medicine, holistic medicine or perhaps a combination of the two.
-What matters is that you believe You Can Heal.
-Just because the doctors say your condition is chronic doesn’t necessarily mean it’s chronic.
+If you are battling a chronic illness, please know that I am with you on this healing journey.
+Just because your doctors say the condition is chronic doesn’t necessarily mean it’s chronic.
 An answer might lie in conventional medicine, holistic medicine or perhaps a combination of the two.
 And if it is chronic in the end, that’s okay too.
 The most important healing does not occur on the physical level—but in the mind and spirit.

-This short guide is a compilation of everything I have learned throughout my journey.
+This short guide is a compilation of what learned throughout my healing journey.
 I wish I had this resource when I was a scared 18-year-old newly diagnosed with POTS.
 I pray that it will help others find treatments that work for them and, most importantly, inspire hope that healing is possible.
-If you are interested in one-on-one health coaching, please don't hesitate to reach out!
+If you are interested in health coaching or Internal Family Systems sessions, please don't hesitate to reach out!